 ROBS Requirements

-Although most personal retirement accounts are eligible, there are some that cannot be used on a ROBS program.
+Although most personal retirement accounts are eligible, some cannot be used on a ROBS program.
 Below is a list of eligible retirement accounts:

 - 401(k)